adityac95/spotify_podcast_rec/README.md

 ## Preprocessing and cleanup <a name="preprocessing"></a>

-The transcript cleaning took place in this notebook.
+The transcript cleaning and category extraction took place in this [notebook](TODO: LINK HERE).

-### Transcripts
+### Transcripts <a name="transcripts"></a>

-The provided transcripts were stored in JSON files and were split up into chunks.
+The provided transcripts were stored in JSON files.
+The JSON files contained chunks of text that were automatically transcribed from the audio, together with an estimate of the confidence in the transcription, word-level time alignment, and (on occasion) alternative transcriptions.
+For each podcast episode, we extracted the subsections of the transcript and concatenated them together to generate the full text.

-### Podcast categories
+### Podcast categories <a name="categories"></a>

+Each show in the podcast dataset came with RSS feeds in XML format.
+These RSS feeds contained a lot of metadata, including the categories that the podcaster assigned to the show.
+These categories were extracted using the `BeautifulSoup` library

 ## Encoding the transcripts <a name="encoding"></a>